cemvarol/AZ-400-JenkinsLab/JenkinsLab.md

 9. You will be using this remote console on the rest of the exercises of this lab

+10. Wait for the services start, ignore prompt for update, click **Skip This BUild**

 ### EXERCISE 2 Set Up Jenkins
 >